MysteryDash/Offline-PS4-Remote-Play/README.md

 ... and that's perfectly fine.
 Here are the steps so that you can reproduce the patch (the first version) by yourself:
 * Throw your RemotePlay.exe at [de4dot](https://github.com/0xd4d/de4dot) to remove the obfuscation.
 * Open your brand new RemotePlay-cleaned.exe using your favorite decompiler (ILSpy, .NET Reflector, etc...).
 In my case, I am using [dnSpy](https://github.com/0xd4d/dnSpy).
-Navigate to the class RemoteplayUI.CheckUpdate and look for the properties NeedUpdate and CancelRequest.
-Force them to return false.
-* There's a second edit to do.
-Look this time for the class called Class2 (this class is not in a namespace).
+Navigate to the class containing the entry point of the program (this class is not in a namespace).
 * In the Main method, get rid of ```checkUpdate.ShowDialog();```.
 * And that's it, you can now export your brand new Remote Play executable (using the Save Module... function on dnSpy) and enjoy playing on your PS4 anywhere.